-The Special Educational Needs and Disability Co-ordinator (SENDCo) is under taking the accredited National Award for SEN Co-ordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school.
+The Special Educational Needs and Disability Co-ordinator (SENDCo) has undertaken the accredited National Award for SEN Co-ordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school.
+Staff are continually taking part in training from Aspire Academy Trust such as Autism in the classroom.